Development of innovative supercritical fluid technology for stepwise recycling of organics, electrolyte and electrodes from Li-ion battery waste

 Dr. Burcak Ebin is working on recycling of alkaline, NiMH and Li-ion battery waste by pyrometallurgical processes.
 In the case of the pyrometallurgical processes, there are two possibilities of...

-Professor, Chemistry and Chemical Engineering, Industrial Materials Recycling and Nuclear Chemistry
+Division Manager, Professor, Chemistry and Chemical Engineering, Energy and Material, Industrial Materials Recycling and Nuclear Chemistry

 Christian Ekberg is the holder of Stena’s Chair in Industrial Materials Recycling since 2007 and since 2012 professor of Nuclear Chemistry.
-He is also group leader for nuclear chemistry / industrial...
+He is also division manager for nuclear chemistry /...

-Docent, Chemistry and Chemical Engineering, Industrial Materials Recycling
+Docent, Chemistry and Chemical Engineering, Energy and Material, Industrial Materials Recycling

 Martina's work deals with hydrometallurgical process to recover valuable metals from primary sources (ores, concentrates) and secondary sources (spent portable and car batteries, steel making dust...